 In the event that your Landlord does not require renters insurance, do you really need it?
 In determining whether or not you need renters insurance, you need to ask yourself the following questions:

 How much would it cost to replace my belongings if they were stolen or damaged?

 Can I afford to replace my personal property if I have a loss?

 Things to consider when picking the right policy for your family:

 How Much Coverage? – Keep in mind that you are not only insuring against theft but also fire where you could lose everything.
 Be realistic about the replacement costs of your personal belongings before deciding how much coverage you need.

 Deductible – The amount of the deductible premium that you’re willing to pay will have a major impact on the premium.
 The higher the deductible, the lower the cost of renters insurance.

 Dogs – Be aware that owning a dog can add to your premium.
-Also, depending on breed type some insurance company won’t even offer insurance to customers with certain breeds.
+Also, depending on breed type some insurance companies won’t even offer insurance to customers with certain breeds.

-Natural disasters – Flood and Earthquake protection is not commonly included on rental insurance policies.
+Natural disasters – Flood and Earthquake protection are not commonly included in rental insurance policies.
 Check your policy for exclusions and if needed add a rider.

-Inventory your items and keep list off site – It is important to keep a detailed list of all of your personal belongings to avoid potential disputes.
+Inventory your items and keep a list off-site – It is important to keep a detailed list of all of your personal belongings to avoid potential disputes.
 Keep receipts and video/pictures of items in your home.